pigetnet/lcd/README.md

 * Red (5V) --> VDD

 ## Contrast/Luminosity
-You need to put a trimpot or a resistor on (500ohms should be enough) or you won't be able to read text on the lcd screen.
+You need to put a trimpot or a resistor (500ohms should be enough) or you won't be able to read text on the lcd screen.
 * K  (Luminosity) ---> Resistor (500ohm) / Trimpot 10K --> GND
 * V0 (Contrast) ---> Resistor (500ohm) / Trimpot 10K  --> GND